Certain soaps and skin care products can worsen eczema. Soaps free of fragrances, dyes, and allergens are best for people with eczema.

-Individuals with eczema should carefully read labels on soaps and cleansers.
-They should pay particular attention to:
+It is advisable that individuals with eczema carefully read labels on soaps and cleansers.
+It is important that they pay particular attention to:

-- Allergens: This includes any ingredients that have caused irritation in the past.
+- Allergens: These include any ingredients that caused irritation in the past.

-- Fragrance: These can be an allergen, so people with eczema should look for products that are free from fragrances.
+- Fragrances: These can be allergens, so it is a good idea for people with eczema to look for products that are free of fragrances.

-- Alkaline: Many soaps have a balanced pH — which refers to their acidity levels — but individuals with eczema should still check for alkaline soaps, which can affect the skin barrier and increase their pH levels.
+- Alkaline: Many soaps have a balanced pH — which refers to their acidity levels — but it is advisable that individuals with eczema still check for alkaline soaps, which can affect the skin barrier and increase their pH levels.

-- Deodorant: People with eczema should avoid deodorant soaps, as they usually contain skin-irritating scents.
+- Deodorant: It is important for people with eczema to avoid deodorant soaps, as they usually contain skin-irritating scents.

-- Dye: Those with eczema should avoid soaps that contain dye, which can be an allergen.
+- Dyes: It is a good idea for those with eczema to avoid soaps that contain dyes, which can be allergens.